kzpzjb2w6c-collab/cyber-security-course/h1-CyberScience.md

 # What are the open questions?

 * How should service providers integrate cyber risk management practices in a framework that connects business, policy, and technological perspectives?
-* How should service providers shift their focus from compliance to action?
 * How should service providers identify areas that require further development as new threats emerge?
 * How to manage trust when outsourcing severs the connection between the data owner and their data?